 Every one of those filings is supported by documentary evidence.
 Every one identifies conduct that, if credited, constitutes serious professional, ethical, and potentially criminal violations by a licensed Michigan attorney.

 I filed evidence-backed documents identifying documented conduct.
-Ellison filed a lawsuit against a bankruptcy debtor in violation of the automatic stay, supported it with a witness who does not exist in any verifiable public record, misrepresented an open disciplinary investigation as closed to this court, filed his client’s perjured PPO petition into federal cases without verifying a single claim, forwarded a mother’s child-protection complaint to the man targeting her child, sent process servers to that mother’s home after dark over multiple nights while her children were inside, had his client broadcast each visit to 21,000 followers as entertainment, filed a motion for sanctions when she went to the press about it, and filed a show cause seeking to incarcerate a bankruptcy debtor nine days after she reported his client to federal child protection authorities.
+Ellison filed a lawsuit against a party protected by a federal automatic stay, supported it with a witness who does not exist in any verifiable public record, misrepresented an open disciplinary investigation as closed to this court, filed his client’s perjured PPO petition into federal cases without verifying a single claim, forwarded a mother’s child-protection complaint to the man targeting her child, sent process servers to that mother’s home after dark over multiple nights while her children were inside, had his client broadcast each visit to 21,000 followers as entertainment, filed a circuit court sanctions motion when she spoke to the press about it, filed a show cause against her nine days after she reported his client to federal child protection authorities, and filed a Court of Appeals sanctions motion three days after she spoke to traditional media on Mother’s Day about the harassment of her children.

 Defendant is not a paper terrorist.
 She is a mother who reported her children’s stalker to federal authorities and was sued by his attorney fifteen days later.
 She is a journalist who covered a public official and is being litigated into silence by that official’s lawyer.
 She is asking this court to see both of those things clearly.